RayChrisBan/Java-Odd-Even/README.md

-# Java-User-Input
+# Java-Simple-Odd-Even
-Simple Java User Information Input
+Simple Java Code to determine the Odd and Even numbers.